Midwife in the Tire Swing

 Jerry Levy has found a way to redirect Sarah’s focus.
 “He feels guilty and is trying to put the past together for you.
 I believe the phrase is eidetic memory—a total recall of images, the ability to paint a scene from memory even after the lapse of decades.
 Assuming, of course, the ability to paint and remember.”

 “All I have are scattered snapshots.
 If I had guessed at the times of my childhood that really important things were happening right now, I would have tried harder to remember.
-I grew up living out of a cardboard suitcase.
 I thought he was a cover-up for a wartime quickie, Archimedes Drye.
 You know the drill—soldier on leave, lonely working girl and one thing leads to another in rapid succession.
 They usually didn’t have sex on the first date; in 1945 nice girls didn’t anyway.
 What Lucian Hobart is offering me is a photo album of leftovers―some pictures gray, folded and faded.”

 “But something, at least, to pass along for that future time when you might be interested.
 He is leaving you clues.
 These are all he has; you can tote only so many albums along before you start to lose them.
 And how old is he?”

 “Ninety-two.
-He has a wife—they were married when he knocked up my mother.”
+He has a wife—they were already married when he knocked up my mother.”

-Headed north from the last town with more than one traffic light and a cloverleaf on the Interstate—Bangor, 130 miles from Lucy and Cat—Sarah passes the rusted Pyrofax sign five miles past a three-story motel with abundant gables, a golf course and a sign welcoming Visa and MasterCard, a showy plenitude of vinyl and artificial stone in the best McMansion chic.
+Headed north from the last town with more than one traffic light and a cloverleaf on the Interstate—Bangor, 130 miles from Lucy and Cat—Sarah passes the rusted Pyrofax sign five miles past a three-story motel, a showy plenitude of vinyl and artificial stone in the best McMansion chic with abundant gables, a golf course and a sign welcoming Visa and MasterCard.
 She thinks of Tony Soprano and the Jersey mob.

-Taffy is telling a joke, “...and the pimp says, ‘I bet he never did that before...’”
+Taffy is telling a joke, “...and the pimp says, ‘I never thought I’d end up as a role model...’”
 She smiles and jiggles; icing in red, green and white clings to her thighs.
 There is stony silence from the assembled ring of capos, dons and consiglieri.
-Tony takes a biscotti and advances, waving his cookie.
+Tony advances, waving a biscotti.

 next chapter »